PoornimaKanasen/SLackathon-Payment-Fraud-Detection-Cygnus01/README.md

 - 4.0 General overview on data preprocessing and model building
   - 4.1 The probable challenges in developing the ML Model
 - 5.0 Solution design presentation
+- 6.0 Architectural diagram
-- 6.0 Anomaly detection and Classification Algorithms
+- 7.0 Anomaly detection and Classification Algorithms
-- 7.0 Project Roadmap
+- 8.0 Project roadmap
-- 8.0 Future Scope of Work
+- 9.0 Future scope of Work
+  - 9.1 Conclusion

 ### 1.0 Introduction